Microsoft Power BI

-- Power Pivot, an in-memory column based data modelling tool (which served as the starting point for Analysis Services Tabular and column-store indexes)
+- Power Pivot, an in-memory column-based data modelling tool (which served as the starting point for Analysis Services Tabular and column-store indexes)

-- Power Query, an easy-to-use and very powerful self-service data wrangling tool
+- Power Query, an easy-to-use and very powerful self-service data wrangling tool for ETL-like transformations

 - Power View, an intuitive and interactive dashboard tool